moaiandin/stoplight.io/netlify/subpages/api-documentation-guide.md

 ### Three Types of API Documentation

 Your API documentation will have several types of content.
 Some is meant to show what’s possible to a developer considering an integration.
 Others will get those developers started quickly.
-And yet, good API documentation should remain useful when that developer is deep into their work.
+And yet, good & simple API documentation should remain useful when that developer is deep into their work.

 Your documentation must completely describe the API’s functionality, be accurate, educational, and inspire usage.
 It’s a big job that can roughly be broken down into three types: